Gongshi

 Gongshi (供石), also known as scholar's rocks or viewing stones, are naturally occurring or shaped rocks which are traditionally appreciated by Chinese scholars.
 The term is related to the Korean suseok (수석) and the Japanese suiseki (水石).

 Scholars' rocks can be any color, and contrasting colors are not uncommon.
 The size of the stone can also be quite varied: scholars' rocks can weigh hundreds of pounds or less than one pound.
 The term also identifies stones which are placed in traditional Chinese gardens.

 History

 In the Tang dynasty, a set of four important qualities for the rocks were recognized.
-They are: thinness (瘦 shòu), openness (透 tòu), perforations (漏 lòu), and wrinkling (皺 zhòu).
+They are: thinness (瘦 shòu), openness (透 tòu), perforations (漏 lòu), and wrinkling (皱 zhòu).

 Gongshi influenced the development of Korean suseok and Japanese suiseki.